 What does this mean for you?

-If you need new trucks in Q1, and you haven’t got your order in yet, put it in now.
+If you need new trucks soon, and you haven’t got your order in yet, put it in now.
 Doing so will give you the highest priority possible, given the circumstances.
 You can order vehicles through a fleet management company, or through a dealership.
 It’s not possible to approach a factory directly.

 So what can you do to keep your fleet running smoothly?